Sync Audiences to LinkedIn Audience Private Beta

 • Create new audience: Use this option to create a new custom audience in LinkedIn.
 You can specify the name and description of the new LinkedIn audience.

-• Use existing audience: Use this option if you have an existing audience in LinkedIn.
-RudderStack automatically populates this field with the relevant audiences based on your specified connection settings and audience type configured above.
+• Use existing audience: Select an existing audience in LinkedIn.
+This field is populated based on your connection settings and audience type.

 Sync mode